 A: Yes.
 If you need a scheduled shredding service where we regularly pick up your documents for shredding, we bring locked collection containers to your office into which you can drop whole files to be destroyed.
 On a scheduled you set, we collect the contents of your shredding consoles and securely destroy them, keeping your information confidential every step of the way.

 A: No, these items are destroyed during the shredding process and any of the small pieces are later removed at the recycling center as the shredded paper is moved over magnetic augers.

 A: Yes!
-Our walk-in shredding service hours are Monday through Friday from 8 a.m. to 5 p.m., no appointment necessary.
+Our walk-in shredding service hours are Monday through Thursday from 9 a.m. to 4 p.m. or Friday 9 a.m. to 2 p.m., no appointment necessary.
 We are located at:

 1741 Elm Hill Pike